 Ultimately, it is important to establish what your goals are when planning a workout.
 Function or aesthetics?
 Do you want to increase strength and performance or are you looking for a great summer body?

 If you want to work on a specific area of the body, say building muscle and toning your arms, isolation exercises are perfect.
 However, your main focus should be on compound movements that work a combination of upper body muscles.
 You don’t want to put on too much mass in just one area!
 Instead of a triceps press, try a triceps dip.
-This uses the pectorals, deltoids, and rhomboids, and will give you better overall tone.
+This uses the pectorals, deltoids, and rhomboids, and will give you a better overall tone.

 A balanced diet and variety in your workouts will boost your results, and a great addition to any diet is WPI 90 protein.
 Low in carbs and fats, it aids muscle growth, kick-starts the recovery process and helps reduce muscle soreness.